Vauxhall 14-40

 The Vauxhall 14 is an automobile which was produced by Vauxhall in the United Kingdom from 1922 to 1927.

 As well as United Kingdom manufacture, knock-down kits were assembled in Australia.

 Model M

 First shown at the 1921 London Motor Show, the car reached the public in 1922.

-The new car, designed by Clarence King, had a four-cylinder 2297cc side-valve engine mounted in-unit with a three-speed transmission.
+The new car, designed by Clarence King, had a four-cylinder, 2297 cc side-valve engine mounted in-unit with a three-speed transmission.
 The separate chassis had semi-elliptic leaf springs at the front and cantilever springs at the rear.
 Brakes acted on the rear wheels only with a separate pair of shoes for the handbrake.
 Disc type wheels were fitted.

 The car was said to be capable of reaching nearly 60 mph and return 28 mpgimp.